International Student Visas at Meridian

 For more information about the Student Exchange & Visitor Program (SEVP) and F-1 visa requirements, visit the Student Exchange & Visitor (SEVP) Program website.

-International students in the U.S. on F-1 student visas are required to engage in residency coursework on a full-time basis (scheduled to attend the full weeklong residency).
+International students in the U.S. on F-1 student visas are required to engage in intensive coursework on a full-time basis (scheduled to attend the full weeklong intensive).

-International F-1 students enrolled in a Meridian degree program and registered for a weeklong residency may enter the United States up to 30 days before the residency begins and remain in the U.S. up to 60 days after the residency has ended.
+International F-1 students enrolled in a Meridian degree program and registered for a weeklong intensive may enter the United States up to 30 days before the intensive begins and remain in the U.S. up to 60 days after the intensive has ended.
 Students are responsible for ensuring they comply with applicable immigration laws and comply with all conditions and terms applicable to their F-1 visa.

-Students can reference the Academic Calendar for scheduled residency dates and locations.
-Note that for residencies conducted outside of the U.S., no visa services are available from the University.
+Students can reference the Academic Calendar for scheduled residential intensive dates and locations.
+Note that for intensives conducted outside of the U.S., no visa services are available from the University.

 Receiving Form I-20